Tropical Feynman integration in the Minkowski regime: Acknowledgements

 \section{Acknowledgements}

-We thank Aaron Hillman, Sebastian Mizera and Erik Panzer for helpful exchanges on facet presentations of Newton polytopes of Symanzik polynomials, and Pierpaolo Mastrolia for stimulating discussions on applications to phenomenology.
+We thank Nima Arkani-Hamed, Aaron Hillman, Sebastian Mizera and Erik Panzer for helpful exchanges on facet presentations of Newton polytopes of Symanzik polynomials, Pierpaolo Mastrolia for stimulating discussions on applications to phenomenology, Yan-Qing Ma for helpful comments on the manuscript and Vitaly Magerya for comments and independently verifying our numbers in Example \ref{sec:4L_0pt} using \soft{pySecDec}.
 FT thanks Georgios Papathanasiou for continued support.
-HJM and FT thank the Institute for Theoretical Studies at the ETH Zürich for hosting the workshop `Tropical and Convex Geometry and Feynman integrals', which was beneficial for the completion of this work.
+HJM and FT thank the Institute for Theoretical Studies at the ETH Zürich for hosting the workshop `Tropical and Convex Geometry and Feynman integrals' in August 2022, which was beneficial for the completion of this work.
+All authors thank the Institute for Advanced Studies, Princeton US, for hospitality during a stay in May 2023 where parts of this work were completed.
 MB was supported by Dr.\ Max Rössler, the Walter Haefner Foundation and the ETH Zürich Foundation.
 Some of our calculations were carried out on the ETH Euler cluster.

 [2]{#2}\begingroup \endgroup